The Pineapple Juice Solution, Part 2

 The Third Phase:

 The starter will become very tart---an indication of more acid production by more acid-tolerant bacteria.
 The gluten may disappear and tiny bubbles become more noticeable.
 These are signs that heterofermentative lactobacilli have picked up the baton.
 Once a starter becomes really sour, it usually transitions right into phase four.
-Note that lactic acid doesn't have much, if any aroma, and so smell is not a very reliable way to judge the level of sourness.
+Note that lactic acid doesn't have much aroma, and so smell is not a reliable way to judge the level of sourness.

 The Fourth Phase: